phpmyadmin/phpmyadmin/setup.rst

 columns except `Password`)*, *`mysql`.`db` (all columns)*, *`mysql`.`host` (all columns)* and *`mysql`.`tables\_priv` (all columns except `Grantor` and `Timestamp`)* tables.
-You must specify the details for the controluser  in the ``config.inc.php`` file under the :config:option:`$cfg['Servers'][$i]['controluser']` and :config:option:`$cfg['Servers'][$i]['controlpass']` settings.
+You must specify the details for the controluser  in the :file:`config.inc.php` file under the :config:option:`$cfg['Servers'][$i]['controluser']` and :config:option:`$cfg['Servers'][$i]['controlpass']` settings.
 The following example assumes you want to use ``pma`` as the